hphelion/documentation/CarrierGrade/carrier-grade-support-matrix-wr.md

 For the controller, a USB interface is required for backup and restore operations, and for software installation if a DVD is not available.

+## Network Requirements {#net}

+The networking environment of the Titanium Server incorporates up to five types of network:

+* the internal management network
+* the OAM network
+* one or more provider networks
+* an optional infrastructure network
+* an optional board management network.

+Operational requirements for each network are described in the following sections.

+### Internal Management Network
+The internal management network must be implemented as a single, dedicated, Layer 2 broadcast domain for the exclusive use of each Titanium Server cluster.
+Sharing of this network by more than one Titanium Server cluster is not a supported configuration.

+During the Titanium Server software installation process, several network services such as BOOTP, DHCP, and PXE, are expected to run over the internal management network.
+These services are used to bring up the different hosts to an operational state.
+Therefore, it is mandatory that this network be operational and available in advance, to ensure a successful installation.

+On each host, the internal management network can be implemented using a 1Gb or 10 Gb Ethernet port.
+In either case, requirements for this port are:

+* must be capable of PXE-booting
+* can be used by the motherboard as a primary boot device

+### Infrastructure Network

+This is an optional network.

+As with the internal management network, the infrastructure network must be implemented as a single, dedicated, Layer 2 broadcast domain for the exclusive use of each Titanium Server cluster.

+Sharing of this network by more than one Titanium Server cluster is not a supported configuration.

+The infrastructure network can be implemented as a 1Gb or 10 Gb Ethernet network.
+In its absence, all infrastructure traffic is carried over the internal management network.

+### OAM Network

+You should ensure that the following services are available on the OAM Network:

+* DNS Service - Needed to facilitate the name resolution of servers reachable on the OAM Network.

+	The Titanium Server can operate without a configured DNS service.
+However, a DNS service should be in place to ensure that links to external references in the current and future versions of the web administration interface work as expected.

+* NTP Service - The Network Time Protocol (NTP) can be optionally used by the Titanium Server controller nodes to synchronize their local clocks with a reliable external time reference.
+However, it is strongly suggested that this service be available, among other things, to ensure that system-wide log reports present a unified view of the day-to-day operations.

+The Titanium Server compute nodes always use the controller nodes as the de-facto time server for the entire Titanium Server cluster.

+### Provider Network

+There are no specific requirements for network services to be available on the provider network.
+However, you must ensure that all network services required by the guests running in the compute nodes are available.
+For configuration purposes, the compute nodes themselves are entirely served by the services provided by the controller nodes over the internal management network.

+### Board Management Network

+The board management network is implemented on the internal L2 switch using a dedicated VLAN.
+Refer to Reference Logical Architecture on page 12 for further information on the internal L2 switch, and to The Board Management Network on page 38 for network planning details.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>